twitchard/twitchard.github.io/README.md

 > What is the address of your dentist?
 Uhh... why?

-> I can drive you there.
+> I can fly you there in my helicopter.
 I'm headed into town anyway.
 No thanks, I'm good.

 > Why not?
-This conversation is highly uncomfortable.
+Helicoptors are bad for my humors.
 ```

 ***Recommended***